CampagneLaboratory/goby/protobuf/python/README.txt

 Example scripts are provided to demonstrate how to access the content of Goby files in Python.

-- Here is how to scan a Goby alignment files:
+- Here is how to scan a Goby alignment file:

 GobyAlignmentStats.py basename